 The thinking pitcher

 Parker, a senior right-hander, is 9-3 this season.
 She didn’t need any convincing about visualization.
-Known as a thinking person’s kind of pitcher in the circle she had been using visualization most of her career.
+Known as a thinking person’s kind of pitcher in the circle she has been using visualization most of her career.

 “I’ve always been a very visual pitcher,” Parker said.
 “I see a pitch.
 I see exactly what I want it to do.
-And that is something she has really concentrated on, especially with me.
+And that is something Megan has really concentrated on, especially with me.

 “She wants me to make sure that before and after every single pitch that I have a goal in mind.
 It is not so much how I want it to happen, but what I want it to look like.
 I had to make an adjustment to my approach.
 From my standpoint I would look at how I wanted to do it instead of seeing it and just letting my body do what it already knew how to do.”